 The dictionary defines fear as "anxiety caused by real or possible danger or pain."
-Fear is a deceptive and lethal weapon of our enemy, the devil.
-He carries a quiver full of fiery darts.
+Fear is a deceptive and lethal weapon often used by our enemy, the devil.
+He carries a quiver full of flaming arrows.
 Their tips are laced with paralyzing poison.
 There is good news though!
 The "Department of Divine Defense" has issued a tried-and-true counter-weapon to protect against Satan's arrows of anxiety.
 It is the shield of faith.
 God says,